dream11/odin/README.md

 ### Formatting the code

-1. Ensure that the code formatting satisfies at least these linting [guidelines](https://golangci-lint.run/usage/linters/#enabled-by-default-linters)
+1. Install Lint tool: `brew install golangci-lint`
-2. Ensure formatting according to [gofmt](https://pkg.go.dev/cmd/gofmt)
+2. Upgrade to its latest version: `brew upgrade golangci-lint`
-3. Ensure that the packages are always imported in a deterministic manner stated by [gci](https://github.com/daixiang0/gci)
+3. Run linter: `make lint`

-> All these checks are ensured in pre-commit checks provided below.
+> All these linting checks are also ensured in pre-commit checks provided below.

 ### Making commits